Frida Nilsson

 Frida Nilsson (born 1979) is a Swedish children’s writer whose first book was published in 2004.
-She has won numerous international shortlistings and prizes, including the August Prize, the German Youth Literature Prize and the Astrid Lindgren Prize.
+She has won numerous international shortlistings and prizes, including the August Prize, the German Youth Literature Prize, Expressens Heffaklump (2015) and the Astrid Lindgren Prize.
 She was recently chosen as one of the best emerging writers in Europe under 39 (Hay Festival’s Aarhus 39, 2017).
 Nilsson’s writing is characterised by playfulness and sincerity.
 She has been compared to Roald Dahl and Barbro Lindgren.